Starting lineup: Baseball

 The starting lineup in baseball comprises either nine or ten players.
 In the Central League of Nippon Professional Baseball, there are nine players in the starting lineup and all players bat.
 American League, National League (MLB) and Pacific League (NPB) teams have the option of using a designated hitter (DH) in place of the pitcher in the batting order.
 The DH does not play when the team is on defense.

+The fielding positions are numbered and abbreviated as follows: